Comprehensive Guide on Binding Financial Agreements

 2. Thorne v Kennedy HCA 49: The effect of the inequality of bargaining power on BFAs

 In Thorne v Kennedy the parties met through an online dating site.
 At the time, Ms Thorne was 36 years old, living in the Middle East, and had no assets.
 Mr Kennedy was 67 years old and possessed assets worth between 18 to 24 million dollars.
 Ms Thorne moved to Australia to get married.
-Ten days before the marriage, Mr Kennedy took Ms Thorne to a lawyer to obtain legal advice on a proposed BFA.
+Ten days before the marriage, Mr Kennedy took Ms Thorne to a family lawyer to obtain legal advice on a proposed BFA.
 The lawyer had ‘significant concerns’ over the proposed agreement and advised Ms Thorne on how the BFA would be exceedingly detrimental to her.
 Ms Thorne was strongly advised not to sign the agreement.
 Ms Thorne signed the agreement anyway as Mr Thorne had told her that there would be no wedding if the agreement was not signed.

 Eventually the parties separated and the BFA was under the scrutiny of the courts.
 The courts were of the view that Mr Kennedy had allocated ‘piteously small’ lump sum payments based on the terms of the BFA.
 The courts enforced that Mr Kennedy had taken advantage of his Ms Thorne’s vulnerability and her ‘powerless’ state to enter into an agreement that was ‘entirely inappropriate and wholly inadequate.’